How to Increase Your Research Citations (Practical Guide for Researchers)

 • Descriptive of method or application area

-Avoid overly general or ambiguous phrasing.
+Avoid overly general or ambiguous phrasing, as clarity at this stage directly affects visibility.

 3. Share Research Through Academic Profiles